 Outscraper checks these email addresses with the “Bulk Email Verification” service.
 Thus, it quickly verifies dozens of email addresses.

 What if Company Does Not Have a Website?

 Of course, things are a little easier if the company has a website registered on Google Maps.
 But if not?
 This is where things get tricky and Outscraper’s cutting-edge technologies come in.

 Many scraping bots don’t have the solution in this position.
 But Outscraper has developed its own special methods.
 First, Emails & Contacts Scraper service tracks whether the business has a Facebook page on Google.

-When it finds a page that is likely to belong to the business, it compares the address registered on that Facebook page with the address on Google Maps.
-It tries to verify that it belongs to the same businesses.
+When it finds a page that is likely to belong to the business, it verifies it by comparing the address registered on that Facebook page with the address on Google Maps.
+This way you can be confident that it only aligns with the correct data.

 Finally, email and contact information was extracted for most businesses and places extracted in the task.
 Regardless of whether or not their website is registered on Google Maps.